mtmosier/sf-i-voice-companion/weaponGroupConfigurationReference.md

 Sniper
 ```

 You can add additional ships with any name you want by using the command "*Register new ship*".
+Alternatively you can edit the ship list by editing the command labeled "**[Config] General**" under the "*Configuration*" category in the VoiceAttack profile.

 <a name="definedGroups"></a>